docker/docs/docker-for-windows/index.md

 Docker Desktop enables you to sign into Docker Hub using two-factor authentication.
 Two-factor authentication provides an extra layer of security when accessing your Docker Hub account.

 You must enable two-factor authentication in Docker Hub before signing into your Docker Hub account through Docker Desktop.
-For instructions on enabling two-factor authentication, see [Enable two-factor authentication for Docker Hub](/docker-hub/2fa/).
+For instructions, see [Enable two-factor authentication for Docker Hub](/docker-hub/2fa/).

 After you have enabled two-factor authentication: